 Drug-induced liver injury (DILI) remains the single major adverse drug event that terminates drug development programs and results in regulatory actions leading to failed or stalled drug approvals, market withdrawals, usage restrictions, and warnings to physicians.
 There is an industrywide need for predictive tools which will incorporate safety earlier in the drug development process.
 These new tools will predict and quantify the risk of DILI in preclinical species and humans, thus reducing development timelines and enabling real-time decision-making.

-The ultimate deliverable for DILI-sim is a model used by the pharmaceutical industry and the FDA to evaluate the plausibility of DILI across multiple pathways when liver signals appear during various phases of the drug development process.
+The ultimate deliverable for DILI-sim is a model, in the form of DILIsym® software, used by the pharmaceutical industry and the FDA to evaluate the plausibility of DILI across multiple pathways when liver signals appear during various phases of the drug development process.

-DILIsym.com is now live.
-Please visit www.dilisym.com to learn even more about The DILI-sim Initiative and the DILIsym® model.
+Please visit www.dilisym.com to learn even more about The DILI-sim Initiative and DILIsym® software.

 Slide Presentation and Flyer